CardinalKit/cardinalkit-docs/src/3-web/2-settings.md

 <br />
 <br />

-then click on firestore database
+Then click on firestore database:

 <br />